pop-os/desktop-icons-ng/README.md

 ## TO-DO

-* Use file events instead of reloading the whole program
+* Use file events instead of refreshing the whole desktop
 * Drag'n'Drop